An off-road ride to a stunning Wat Luang Khun Win in the Thai forest jungle.

 off road route map samoeng to mae win

-From Chiang Mai, head to Samoeng village.
-(Best to fuel up at a gas station in Samoeng village.
-There is a 24-hour self-service pump if the petrol station is closed) Then from Samoeng village, head to the main bridge.
-Cross over and head along the track to this junction.
+From Chiang Mai, head to Samoeng village(It’s Best to fuel up at a gas station in Samoeng village.
+If the petrol station is closed, there is a 24-hour self-service pump.)
+Then, from Samoeng village, head to the main bridge.
+Cross over and follow the track to this junction.

 Off road Samoeng to Mae Win 1